peterkuma/mpl2nc/README.md

 Convert Sigma Space Micro Pulse Lidar (MPL) data files to NetCDF.

 mpl2nc is a Python program for converting binary MPL files to NetCDF4.
 The converted variables closely follow those in the binary files.
-See the [Micro Pulse LiDAR System Software Manual]() for description of the original format and varibales.
+See the *Micro Pulse LiDAR System Software Manual* for description of the original format and variables.

 The program uses Python 2.7 and can run on any operating system with Python 2.7 and the netCDF4 Python package installed.